Parent Coordinator in NJ

 For ordinary day-to-day parenting issues, such as minor changes in the parenting schedule due to illnesses, holiday custody issues, and communication between the spouses, a Parent Coordinator can help the parents solve minor problems without them escalating into larger issues requiring judicial intervention.
 While a New Jersey Parent Coordinator does not replace the need for a family court judge in issues of child custody, the hope is that they reduce the amount of time that parents need to spend in court for parenting issues.

 Child custody and joint parenting can be difficult for many parents.
 If you are having difficulty and need assistance, we may be able to help.
-Please call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free consultation with a NJ custody lawyer.
+Please call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free 30 minute in office consultation with a NJ custody lawyer.

 Notice to the Bar: Parenting Coordinator Pilot Program – Program Guidelines and Related Material

 Notice to the Bar: Parenting Coordinators – Conclusion of Pilot Program: Continuing Authority to Appoint in Individual Cases